54 Rooms in a House: Design Inspiration for Your Home

 27. Billiards Room

-This room, also known as a pool or snooker room — centers around a billiards, pool, or snooker table.
-Ensure there's plenty of clearance around the table to accommodate cue strokes from all angles.
+This room, also known as a pool or snooker room, centers around a billiards pool or snooker table.
+Make sure there's plenty of clearance around the table to accommodate cue strokes from all angles.
 Bright, overhead lighting is a must.
-The table is often the focal point of the room, which includes seating, storage, a TV, and perhaps a bar.
-When making decor choices, draw inspiration from the color of the billiards table fabric and the style of the table.

 28. Home Spa

 A room equipped with spa amenities such as a sauna, hot tub, or massage table will boost your well-being and happiness.
-Install a sauna in a large bathroom, the basement, or outdoors or take your well-being to the next level with an entire room dedicated to a sauna.
-Organize and decorate it to feel like a spa, complete with essential oils, an audio system, ambient lighting, and plants.
-Ensure the electrical, flooring, and insulation meet requirements.
+You can install a sauna in a large bathroom, the basement, or outdoors.
+For an even better experience, consider dedicating an entire room to your sauna.

 29. Media Room